 Lantmännen is an important actor throughout the grain value chain.
 As a big company we have a big responsibility.
 The responsibility is clarified for example in international principles and initiatives.

 Lantmännen is a signatory to United Nations initiative for business, Global Compact, which means a commitment to work with the ten principles.
-Lantmännen has analyzed the UN Sustainable Development Goals in Agenda 2030 and what they mean to our responsiblility and business strategy.
+Lantmännen has analyzed the UN Global Goals in Agenda 2030 and what they mean to our responsiblility and business strategy.
 We have prioritised goals relevant to our mission and business.

 Global Compact - responsible business

 In 2009, Lantmännen signed the Global Compact, the UN initiative for responsible business, which involves a commitment to implement the Global Compact’s ten principles in the business.
 The Global Compact also requires annual disclosure of progress and performance in the form of a COP (Communication on Progress).
 Lantmännen’s Annual Report including Sustainability Report and Appendix Sustainability Management and Indicators, together with information on our website, are structured in such a way as to meet these requirements.

 The 10 Global Compact Principles